jsgubin/aa/rebuttal.md

 # Reviewer 2

->While reduction based approaches usually enjoy a simplifi ed analysis, in practice they are more diffi cult toimplement due to their need to maintain delicate objective reduction properties.
+>While reduction based approaches usually enjoy a simplified analysis, in practice they are more difficult to implement due to their need to maintain delicate objective reduction properties.
 Usually these properties dependson unknown problem parameters, e.g. smoothness, which limits the applicability of this type of methods.
-I wouldnot blame the authors for this drawback since it is a common problem of the reduction based approaches, but Icannot strongly recommend this work due to this reason.
+I would not blame the authors for this drawback since it is a common problem of the reduction based approaches, but I cannot strongly recommend this work due to this reason.

 R:

-For the non-convex setting, the obtain the complexity does not necessary outperforms the previous SOTA when $n$ is larger than $d^2$.
+>For the non-convex setting, the obtain the complexity does not necessary outperforms the previous SOTA when $n$ is larger than $d^2$.
 It is a little overstatement so please clarify this in the revision.

+R:

 # Reviewer 3